 The income that the resident receives while working is used help him move forward financially in his life.
 We begin to pay out their unpaid fines and past bad debts that they may have accumulated.
 We also help them get their driver’s licence, buy a car, etc. Over a few months, depending on the person’s progress in the program, we increase their paid work from two days to three and then to four.
 We find this gradual progression back into the workforce helps us monitor whether they are putting into practice what we are teaching them in Shalom.
 If there is a reason for concern, at any rate, we can taper it back to where we feel they need to be.

-A resident in the stage two can only do up to four days a week of paid work externally and one day a week working in Shalom.
+A resident in the stage two can only do 2 days a week of paid work externally and 3 days a week working in Shalom.
 This balance provides us with an opportunity to see if they are maintaining their progress by making the right decisions and the manner in which they behave.

-Stage thee sees the resident move to five days per week paid work externally.
-We allow the resident use of their mobile phones as well as the freedom to come and go from the Shalom property as they see fit, with a 10:30 pm curfew.
+Stage three sees the resident move to 3 days per week paid work externally and 2 days a week working with Shalom.
+We allow the resident use of a mobile phone as well as the freedom to come and go from the Shalom property as they see fit, with a 8:30 pm curfew.
 All residents must return to Shalom on a nightly basis for as long as they are in the program unless otherwise agreed.
 This gives the resident a sense of freedom and responsibility whilst keeping them accountable to the leadership at Shalom.
 They grow in their independence whilst having people to fall back on and continue to receive guidance for all of life’s issues.

 When the resident has proved himself and feels ready to graduate from Shalom he needs to apply and discuss why he feels ready.
 We take many things into consideration when approving a graduate to leave our program.
 What we want to see is that they are putting in place everything they were taught at Shalom and being a productive member of the society that they have now entered back into.